datastax/cql-proxy/README.md

       --num-conns=1                          Number of connection to create to each node of the backend cluster ($NUM_CONNS)
 ```

 To pass configuration to `cql-proxy`, either command-line flags or environment variables can be used.
-Using the `docker` method as an example, the following samples show how username, password and bundle are defined with each method.
+Using the `docker` method as an example, the following samples show how the token and database ID are defined with each method.
 ### Using flags

 ```sh